8 Really Good Reasons to Spay or Neuter Your Pet

 Whether you’re bringing home a new fur baby or have an unaltered pet at home, there are really good reasons to spay or neuter.

 But first, a quick recap of what it actually means to spay or neuter a pet.
-Spaying is the surgical removal of the ovaries and uterus in a female animal, while neutering refers to the surgical removal of the testicles in males.
-The surgery is typically painless and uncomplicated; pets are under anesthesia and it’s the most common surgery performed by vets.
+Spaying is the surgical removal of the ovaries and uterus in a female animal.
+Neutering refers to the surgical removal of sexual organs of either male or female animals, but the vernacular use of “neuter” refers specifically to the removal of the testicles in males.
+The removal of these organs results in the inability to produce offspring.
+Because pets are under anesthesia when the surgery is performed, they do not feel any pain during the procedure.
+Spaying and neutering surgeries are typically uncomplicated; it’s the most common surgery performed by veterinarians.

 1. Spaying or Neutering Reduces Instances of Cancer

 Cancers of the ovaries, uterus, breasts and testicles occur in humans as well as pets.
 Breast cancer can be aggressive, and about 50% of mammary tumors in dogs are malignant, according to the American College of Veterinary Surgeons (ACVS).
 However, the situation is a bit worse for our feline family members.
 Over 85% percent of mammary tumors in cats are malignant, and the life expectancy after diagnosis for these cats is 10-12 months.
 A kitty spay procedure at any age decreases the chances of mammary cancer by 40-60%, according to ACVS.

 2. Your Pets Won’t Go Into “Heat”